 You are entitled to bring your family members who are already in Portugal or who will be joining you in Portugal such as your spouse or partner, children under 18 years, children over 18 years of age who are dependent on you or your spouse and your parents or your spouse/partner’s parents if they are dependent on you.

-To be eligible for the D2 Business Visa, you need to demonstrate that you have secured accommodation in Portugal.
-This can be in the form of a rental agreement signed at least for one year or proof of property ownership.
+To be eligible for the D2 Visa, you must show that you have secured housing in Portugal.
+This can be a rental contract valid for at least one year or proof of property ownership.
+It demonstrates that you have a stable place to live once you move.

 1. Letter of Investment